-Luxor is blessed with a number of heavenly pieces of art that showcases the extraordinary elements on which this great civilization was build on and showcases all the reasons why Hatshepsut was the greatest pharaoh in the history of ancient Egypt.
+Luxor is blessed with a number of heavenly pieces of art that highlight the extraordinary elements on which this great civilization was built and showcase all the reasons why Hatshepsut was the greatest pharaoh in the history of ancient Egypt.
 The temple of Hatshepsut is the finest example of the brilliant architecture that once existed during the days of ancient Egypt.

 Queen Hatshepsut was the daughter of King Thutmose I and his wife Ahmose.
 Thutmose I had a son from his secondary marriage from Mutnofret who is called "Thutmose II".
 Following the tradition, Hatshepsut married Thutmose II before she was 20 years old.
 Queen Hatshepsut was elevated to the great position of the wife of god Amun, which is the higher position a woman can get in Egypt which provides her with a great political position.
 Her husband died and his son was still a child, so she controlled the affairs of the state as a co-regent until she was crowned Pharaoh of Egypt.

 Her reign was the most peaceful and prosperous in the history of Egypt.
 She is characterized by successful trade, economy, and many public works projects which provided jobs for laborers from across the nation.